 An investigation was conducted on a closed Facebook group for Syrians in Lebanon, asking for kidneys.
 The first offer came from Syrian citizen, Ali A. The dialogue took place as follows:

 Reporters: $2,000 for one kidney.

 Ali: For a poor person, this is a fortune.
 All I want is to cover my children’s expenses, at least for a couple of months.

-The second offer came from Mohamed (alias), a 29 year-old Syrian living in a refugee camp in Rashaya, Lebanon.
-He is a father of three, including two disabled children who need medical care.
+The second offer came from Mohamed (alias), a 29-year-old Syrian living in a refugee camp in Rashaya, Lebanon.
+He is a father of three, including two disabled children requiring medical care.